NathanZC/discordtool-electron/README.md

 # Discord Tool - Electron

-Discord Tool is an Electron-based application designed to help manage Discord accounts.
+Discord Tool is an Electron-based application designed as a tool to help manage Discord accounts and data.
 It provides a variety of features to interact with Discord's API, allowing users to manage direct messages, servers, and more.

 ## Features

+### Account Management
+- Securely save and manage multiple Discord accounts
+- Quick account switching with saved tokens
+- Visual account selection with usernames and avatars
+- Remember me functionality for frequently used accounts

+### Media Viewer
+- Browse and download media (images, videos, GIFs) from DMs and servers as fast as possible with preloading and caching
+- Smart duplicate detection to avoid saving the same media multiple times
+- Autoplay functionality with customizable delay
+- Keyboard shortcuts for quick navigation and saving
+- Batch download capabilities
+- Video playback controls with adjustable volume
+- Save location management per user account
+- Media information display (filename, size, date)
+- Search and filter channels for easy access
+- Supports both server-wide and channel-specific media viewing

 ### View Open DMs
 - Manage and delete messages from your active direct message channels